Hiddenfeather/SpringHibernateDemo/README.md

-# SpringHibernateDemo
-Simple Spring boot with  Hibernate integration
+A Simple Spring hibernate project using Spring JPA